dmarket7/react-jobly/README.md

 # React Jobly
-This is a project built at Rithm School.
+This is an Indeed-like app.
 It incorporates a Node JS server with a database of jobs and companies.

 The core development consisted developing a React frontend using core features such as:
 * React router